 Her ten-minute plays have received numerous productions and publications.
 An Earthquake, first directed by Charles Nelson Reilly, is included in Dramatic Publishing’s anthology 35 In 10.
 Different is part of Smith & Kraus’ The Best Ten-Minute Plays of 2005 (2 Actors).
 The Same Thing is in The Best Ten-Minute Plays of 2006 (2 Actors).
 Knots is in The Best Ten-Minute Plays of 2006 (3 Actors) and The Other Shoe in The Best Ten-Minute Plays of 2008 (3 Actors).
 Burt Reynolds has directed several of her short plays in his master acting classes in Florida.

-Ms. Soland had the opportunity to return to her alma mater, Florida State University, to head up the MFA playwriting program, and now enjoys teaching in the theatre department at Maryville College.
-Her comedy Thread Count, produced at Pellissippi State College, received publication by Applause Books as part of their anthology, The Best American Short Plays 2010/2011 and her drama Spatial Disorientation, which she directed, is also included in Applause Books’ The Best American Short Plays 2012/2013.
+Her comedy Thread Count, produced at Pellissippi State College, received publication by Applause Books as part of their anthology.
+The Best American Short Plays 2010/2011 and her drama Spatial Disorientation, which she directed, is also included in Applause Books’ The Best American Short Plays 2012/2013.
 The Corporate Ladder, which she directed at Pellissippi as part of The Ladder Plays, is included in Smith & Kraus’ anthology The Best Ten-Minute Plays of 2013.
-These add to her over 40 international playwriting publications.
+Then her short play The Ladder in the Room was published in Applause Books The Best American Short Plays 2015-2016.
+These add to her over 50 international playwriting publications.